mavafadar/tree-data-structures/README.md

     ```rust
     Operation > 8
-    Is the tree empty?: true
+    Is the tree empty? true
     ```

 13. Enter back to return to the previous menu.